bnomei/kirby3-plopfile/README.md

 Plopfile to generate and append to various files for Kirby3 CMS using Plop.js

-## What others (might have) said about this Plugin
+## What others (might have) said about this plugin

 > 🤩<br>
 > <small>_- K-nerd_</small>

-> Using generators is faster than grabbing and adjusting code from the officals docs?
+> Using generators is faster than grabbing and adjusting code from the official docs?
 Really?
 Awesome!<br>
 > <small>_- Lasi Toiper_</small>

 > Finally a Kirby CLI on ploperoids with a gazzilion of appending generators.<br>